British AFV Camouflage, 1939-45

 Although M.T.P.46 had provision for M.E. colours the actual the use of this patterning has not been confirmed there although some official pictures taken in UK strongly suggest that this was done.

-April 1943 – GO 1650 is cancelled and new designs issued by G(Cam.) with new colours for use in Tunisia, Sicily, Italy and all of Middle East.
+From April 1943 – M.E.G.O.
+1650 is cancelled and new designs issued by G(Cam.) with new colours for use in Tunisia, Sicily, Italy and all of Middle East.
 Base tone is S.C.C.5 “Light Mud” with Black or S.C.C.7 in bold patterns for camouflage.
-Lend Lease vehicles used Light Mud over No.9 Olive Drab as an alternative.
-By late 1943 European base tones predominated.
+Lend Lease vehicles used Light Mud over No.9 Olive Drab as an alternative but applied according to the drawings.
+By 1944 European colours and schemes predominated.

-Until 1943 vehicles appear to conform to UK or M.E. standards.
+Until 1943 vehicles appear to conform to UK standards.
 Colour images exist of Morris Quads at Singapore in Khaki Green No.3 and Dark Tarmac.
 Early 1943 S.C.C.13 “Jungle Green” introduced for use as single overall colour.
 But 1944 S.C.C.
-16 Very Dark Drab may be coming into use.
+16 Very Dark Drab (a.k.a.
+SEASCC.207) may be coming into use.
+By 1944 there was a range of colours for camouflage purposes issued by SEAC in Ceylon (now Sri Lanka) but there is no evidence that any of these were intended as disruptive colours.
+Single overall basic colour remained from 1943 -45.

 R.A.F.
 GROUND VEHICLE COLOURS.